 Building your hacking VPS

-Once this is setup you will need to install OpenSSH on the machine so that you can SSH into the machine from your iPad and run all your favourite hacking tools.
-In Debian based systems this can be done with
+Once this is setup you will need to install OpenSSH on the machine so that you can SSH into the machine from your iPad and run all your favorite hacking tools.
+In Debian-based systems this can be done with

 sudo apt install ssh.
 Then to start the SSH service run

 sudo system ssh start and to check its status run

 With your hacking VPS up and running, now you need to connect to it from your iPad.
 This can be done by installing the “Blink Shell & Code Editor” from the app store.